awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 func updateObjectAttributes(input: UpdateObjectAttributesInput, completion: @escaping (ClientRuntime.SdkResult<UpdateObjectAttributesOutputResponse, UpdateObjectAttributesOutputError>) -> Void)
 ```

-### updateSchema(input:​completion:​)
+### updateSchema(input:completion:)

 Updates the schema name with a new name.
-Only development schema names can be
+Only development schema names can be updated.
-updated.

 ``` swift
 func updateSchema(input: UpdateSchemaInput, completion: @escaping (ClientRuntime.SdkResult<UpdateSchemaOutputResponse, UpdateSchemaOutputError>) -> Void)
 ```

-### updateTypedLinkFacet(input:​completion:​)
+### updateTypedLinkFacet(input:completion:)

-Updates a TypedLinkFacet.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink">Typed Links.
+Updates a \[TypedLinkFacet\].
+For more information, see [Typed Links](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink).

 ``` swift
 func updateTypedLinkFacet(input: UpdateTypedLinkFacetInput, completion: @escaping (ClientRuntime.SdkResult<UpdateTypedLinkFacetOutputResponse, UpdateTypedLinkFacetOutputError>) -> Void)
 ```

-### upgradeAppliedSchema(input:​completion:​)
+### upgradeAppliedSchema(input:completion:)

 Upgrades a single directory in-place using the PublishedSchemaArn with schema updates found in MinorVersion.
 Backwards-compatible minor version upgrades are instantaneously available for readers on all objects in the directory.
-Note:​ This is a synchronous API call and upgrades only one schema on a given directory per call.
+Note: This is a synchronous API call and upgrades only one schema on a given directory per call.
 To upgrade multiple directories from one schema, you would need to call this API on each directory.

 ``` swift
 func upgradeAppliedSchema(input: UpgradeAppliedSchemaInput, completion: @escaping (ClientRuntime.SdkResult<UpgradeAppliedSchemaOutputResponse, UpgradeAppliedSchemaOutputError>) -> Void)
 ```

-### upgradePublishedSchema(input:​completion:​)
+### upgradePublishedSchema(input:completion:)

 Upgrades a published schema under a new minor version revision using the current contents of DevelopmentSchemaArn.